-There is plenty of talk about how to properly pronounce macarons.
+There is plenty of back and forth about how to properly pronounce macarons.
 I assure they are not called “Macaroons.”
-I had lots of practice saying it while I was in Paris last summer.
+I had lots of practice with pronunciation while in Paris last summer.

 This is how you properly pronounce them in French.
 Scroll to 4.30 seconds.

 There are two common methods for making French Macarons.
 French Meringue and Italian Meringue.